Skip to main content

 To scan your current directory using the default BLAST scanner:

+A scan that trips a blocking rule still writes any --out-file report and --sbom output before exiting.
 By default, the scan command scans the entire project.
 However, if you only want to scan your changes before committing, you can use the —only-uncommitted option.

 You can also target specific files or subsets of your project (BLAST scans only) with the --target option.
 This accepts comma-separated values and supports file paths, directory paths, glob patterns, git selectors, or stdin.
 Examples: